SUSE/skuba/docs/man/skuba-cluster-upgrade-check.1.md

   Where to keep swagger.json downloaded file.
 If not provided will use the system temporary directory.

 **force-download**
-  Wether to force the download of a new swagger.json file even if one exists.
-(Default=false).
+  Whether to force the download of a new swagger.json file even if one exists.

 **format**
-  Format in which the list will be displayed [stdout, plain, json, yaml].
-(Default=plain).
+  Format in which the list will be displayed [stdout, plain, json, yaml]. (default plain).

 **filename**
   Name of the file the results will be saved to, if empty it will display to stdout.

 **input-file**
-  Location of a file or directory containing k8s manifests to be analized.
+  Location of a file or directory containing kubernetes manifests to be analized.